Norway bow and arrow suspect was flagged for radicalization | DW | 13.10.2021

 Parts of Kongsberg were reportedly evacuated in the wake of the violence, according to Norwegian media.

 Dozens of helicopters and ambulances were dispatched to the scene.
-The two injured victims are in the intensive care unit at the hospital.
+The two injured victims have been hospitalized and put into intensive care, with one of them being an off-duty police officer.

 Police said on Wednesday that it was too early to declare whether the attack was an act of terrorism pending an investigation.